MadD0c/Ananke/README.md

 Settings and print variables are all managed via macro variables.
 This allows them to be adjusted as needed at the time of print or on the fly.

 The foundation for this collection (as well as the inspiration) comes from [Rootiest's Zippy-Klipper-Config](https://github.com/rootiest/zippy-klipper_config).
-I have supplemented his work with:
+I have supplemented and addapted his work with:
 - ~~Compatibility with the complete version of [KAMP](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging)~~ (Removed in favour of Klipper's built in adaptive meshing
 - A notification system which works directly with moonraker's notify
 - ~~LED templating by [digitalninja-ro](https://github.com/digitalninja-ro/klipper-neopixel)~~ (Changed to [Klipper LED Effects](https://github.com/julianschill/klipper-led_effect) as more adaptable)
 - Nozzle cleaning macros from [edwardyeeks Decontaminator Purge Bucket Nozzle Scrubber Mod](https://github.com/VoronDesign/VoronUsers/tree/master/orphaned_mods/printer_mods/edwardyeeks/Decontaminator_Purge_Bucket_%26_Nozzle_Scrubber)
 - Interuptable Heat Soak system by ([garethky](https://github.com/garethky/klipper-voron2.4-config/blob/mainline/printer_data/config/heatsoak.readme.md))
+- Partial Support for [NozzleChanger](https://github.com/garethky/change-nozzle-klipper-extra) (Still working on adjusting Pressure Advance based on Nozzle and checking in Start Macro)
+- Innitial Support for [Build Sheet Manager & “Adjust Live Z”](https://klipper.discourse.group/t/build-sheet-manager-adjust-live-z/4013) (Still needs clean up in Start Macro)

 ## Requirements
 Please see the [Wiki](https://github.com/MadD0c/Ananke/wiki/Requirements) for details.